nymtech/nym/documentation/docs/src/introduction.md

 If you are new to Nym and want to learn about the Mixnet, explore kickstart options and demos, learn how to integrate with the network, and follow developer tutorials check out the [Developer Portal](https://nymtech.net/developers/) where you can find also our [FAQ section](https://nymtech.net/developers/faq/general-faq.html).

-If you are looking for information and setup guides for the various pieces of Nym Mixnet infrastructure (Mix Nodes, Gateways and Network Requesters) and Nyx blockchain validators see the **new [Operators Guides](https://nymtech.net/operators)** book.
+If you are looking for information and setup guides for the various pieces of Nym Mixnet infrastructure (Mix Nodes, Gateways and Network Requesters) and Nyx blockchain validators see the [Operators Guides](https://nymtech.net/operators) book.

-If you're specifically looking for TypeScript/JavaScript related information such as SDKs to build your own tools, step-by-step tutorials, live playgrounds and more - make sure to check out the **new [TS SDK Handbook](https://sdk.nymtech.net/)** !
+If you're specifically looking for TypeScript/JavaScript related information such as SDKs to build your own tools, step-by-step tutorials, live playgrounds and more - check out the [TS SDK Handbook](https://sdk.nymtech.net/).

 ## Popular pages
 **Network Architecture:**